Bohdan Khmelnytsky: Marriage and family

-After Helena's execution on allegations of treason and infidelity by Khmelnytskyi's eldest son Tymish in 1651, the hetman married for a third time with Hanna Zolotarenko, the sister of Nizhyn colonel Vasyl Zolotarenko.
+After Helena was executed in 1651 due to allegations of treason and infidelity by Khmelnytsky's eldest son, Tymish, the Hetman married for a third time in 1651, now to the widow Hanna Zolotarenko, the sister of Nizhyn colonels Vasyl and Ivan Zolotarenko.
 Upon Khmelnytskyi's death in 1657, she entered a nunnery.

 Legacy

-Khmelnytsky had a crucial influence on the history of Ukraine.
-He not only shaped the future of Ukraine but affected the balance of power in Europe, as the weakening of Poland-Lithuania was exploited by Austria, Saxony, Prussia, and Russia.
+Khmelnytsky had a crucial influence not only on the history of Ukraine, but also affected the balance of power in Europe, as the weakening of Poland–Lithuania was exploited by Austria, Saxony, Prussia, and Russia.
 His actions and role in events were viewed differently by different contemporaries, and even now there are greatly differing perspectives on his legacy.